stanimirovv/tsoogle-vs/README.md

 Tsoogle - like google but for your typescript project.
 Find functions or methods by approximate signature - return type, argument types or both.
 Supports optional arguments, rest arguments and partial type checking.

-This is a vscode extension for the tsoogle project: https://github.com/stanimirovv/tsoogle

-## Features

-THIS IS A WORK IN PROGRESS PLUGIN.

-That being said you can use Tsoogle if you run the Tsoogle Search command.
-The first time you run it for the session you will have to input your tsconfig filepath's absolute path.
+Run the `Tsoogle Search` (cmd + shift + p and write Tsoogle) A webview will be opened where you need to put the **absolute** filepath to your `tsconfig.json` file.
-Then you can write queries (see the tsoogle repo for documentation)
+Then you can search for functions or methods using the tiny tsoogle query language.
+Please refer to the tsoogle main repo for more information, how to query, etc.  https://github.com/stanimirovv/tsoogle

+Stars and PRs are welcome!